 Stewed stone-fruit, red currant with soft milk-choc body that lingers.

-Amongst the rolling hills of Tanzania’s Songwe region have historically been known for untraceable, commercial coffee.
-In just its 5th year of operation, the partnership between Keremba and Mkunde’s Communal Shamba processing center is making waves.
-In just its forth year of operation, this co-lab has lifted the coops’ coffee out of commodity, supported a regional health clinic and seen a 30x increase in specialty export – including this lot.
+The rolling hills of Tanzania’s Songwe region have historically been known for untraceable, commercial coffee.
+In just its 5th year of operation, the partnership between Keremba and Mkunde’s Communal Shamba and the Mkulima Kwanza Co-op is changing this; lifting the co-ops’ coffee out of commodity, supporting a regional health clinic and seen a 30x increase in specialty export – including this lot.
 Appropriately translating as ‘Unity’, it’s safe to say the naturally processed Umoja is close to our hearts with its satisfying profile and focus on positive impact.

 Get to know: Communal Shamba